pseale/presentation-getting-feedback/README.md

 - debugger - REPL in your text editor
 - not discussed: strong type system.
 QED
 - not discussed: without type safety, precondition checks (design by contract)
 - not discussed: design techniques?
-How do you decide what to build?
+How does one decide what to build?
+- not discussed: GitHub Copilot

 # I don't know Python - here are searches I have run while doing recent Python work